 Joe Williams, Director of Community Education & Director of Native American Programs

 701.551.6139 • email@example.com

-Eligible candidates for NPSAI are Native American high school entering the 10th -12th grade in the fall of 2021 and college-aged students who are dedicated to pursuing the visual arts, and are interested in their Native American culture.
+Eligible candidates for NPSAI are Native American high school entering the 10th-12th grade in the fall of 2022 and currently enrolled college-aged students who are dedicated to pursuing the visual arts, and are interested in their Native American culture.
 Students will be selected based on a submitted portfolio of their artwork, one letter of reference, and a signed guardian permission form.
-Applications are due by May 1, 2021.
+Applications are due by May 1, 2022.